 How do I check my credit score?

-Hopefully you have a better understanding of what a credit score is and how it’s used.
-It’s very smart to check your credit score frequently, plus it’s free and easy.
+Hopefully you now have a better understanding of what a credit score is and how it’s used.
+We strongly recommend for you to check your credit score frequently – it’s free and easy.
 Each of the major credit bureaus (Experian, Equifax, and TransUnion) will provide you with a free credit report every year if you request it.

-Check your credit score on the official Annual Credit Report Website.
+Check your credit report for free on the official Annual Credit Report Website.

-Bottom line: your credit score can either save or cost you money when it comes to your financial well-being.
+Bottom line: your credit score is valuable because it can either save or cost you money and it opens up the door to more opportunities.
 A high credit score can lead to favorable interest rates – meaning you pay less to borrow money.
 It’s your responsibility to manage your credit wisely and follow best practices in order to keep your credit strong.

 Now that you know the basics of a credit score, learn how to improve your credit score.